-- " Street/trail/park maintenance issues - " Nuisance/property maintenance issues - " Real-time reporting and mapping of issues, e.g. crime, vehicle/train traffic - " Automated online application/permitting programs
+- " Street/trail/park maintenance issues - " Nuisance/property maintenance issues - " Real-time reporting and mapping of issues - " Automated online application/permitting programs

 Timely, convenient, and ease of use opportunities for community members to provide input on city government planning, initiatives, operations, and meetings is a key component of accessible government.
 It is important for the city to be transparent with its operations and initiatives, to proactively reach out to make people aware of what's happening, and provide ample and easy-to-use opportunities for people to provide input to the city.